 For instance, the tracking tools record how many people open your emails, unsubscribe, complain, or clicked on links.
 You can even generate line and bar graphs detailing key metrics like bounce and click-through rates.

 GetResponse offers its own tracking code that you can embed on certain web pages to track conversions, downloads, or other events.
 The tracking tool supports Google Analytics integration too.

 You can view members on your mailing list who have performed a certain action, subscriber list growth reports comparing previous campaigns, desktop vs. mobile activity and many other autoresponder statistics.

 So, is GetResponse any good?

-» GetResponse lets you import contacts from third party address books such as Zendesk, Salesforce, and Magento.
+- Import contacts from third-party address books such as Zendesk, Salesforce, and Magento.

-» Landing pages are not free.
-However, this isn’t a requirement to sign up for their autoresponder packages.
+- Landing pages are not free.
+However, this isn’t a requirement to sign up for the autoresponder packages.